Its convenient features and durable construction put this umbrella at the top of our list for the best available today.

 Offers similar features and durability to umbrellas that are more expensive.
 Carbon fiber alloy protects frame.
 Lightweight and easy to use.
 Lots of color options available.

-Some consumers report it is a little difficult to close.
+Some users note that it is a little difficult to close.

 Offers full protection in wind and rain.
 Made of water-repellent PVC.
 Transparent and easy to see through.
 Comes in 18 fun patterns.
 Has a limited lifetime warranty.

-Not as small or portable when closed as other umbrellas we tested, but if you like the bubble design, you won't mind.
+Not as small or portable when closed as others, but if you like the bubble design, you won't mind.